tombrille/svelteplot/src/routes/transforms/jitter/+page.md

 The jitter transform accepts the following options:

 - **type**: Distribution type, either `'uniform'` (default) or `'normal'`
+  - `uniform`: Evenly distributed points within range [-width, width]
+  - `normal`: Normal distribution centered at 0 with standard deviation `std`
 - **width**: Width of the uniform distribution (default: `0.35`); used when `type` is `'uniform'`
+  - For numeric data: A number representing the range on either side of the original value
+  - For date data: A time interval string (e.g., `'1 month'`, `'2 weeks'`, `'3 days'`)
 - **std**: Standard deviation for the normal distribution (default: `0.15`); used when `type` is `'normal'`
+  - For numeric data: A number representing the standard deviation
+  - For date data: A time interval string (e.g., `'1 month'`, `'2 weeks'`, `'3 days'`)
-- **source**: Optional random number source that produces values in range [0,1).
+- **source**: Optional random number source that produces values in range [0,1)
+  - Useful for deterministic jittering (testing or reproducibility)
+  - Can be used with d3's random generators: `randomLcg()` from d3-random

+The following time interval strings are supported for temporal jittering:
+- `'1 day'`, `'3 days'`
+- `'1 week'`, `'2 weeks'`, `'3 weeks'`
+- `'1 month'`, `'2 months'`
+- `'1 quarter'`
+- `'1 year'`

 ## jitterX

-Jitters along the x dimensio
+Jitters along the x dimension:

 ```svelte
 <Dot